kailash-manasarovar/statement/docs/timeline/2023/august.md

 - I told the UK recruiter I was not interested because I believed it was a scam and I gave the background that I was being cyber-stalked and probably hacked at that time.
 - You can confirm with him: Morgan McCarthy @ Spectrum Search, although Morgan McCarthy no longer exists on LinkedIn!
 - The one-page release website never moved into a released stage, and I checked regularly for months afterwards.
 Now the URL is dead.
-- At the time, I didn't relate any of this to previous experiences that I had forgotten completely, such as [interviewing for a company where I'd be looking at genitals all day long](../2011-to-2020/2016.md#march)
+- At the time, I didn't relate any of this to previous experiences that I had forgotten completely, such as [interviewing for a company where I'd be looking at genitals all day long](../2011-to-2020/2016.md#march) in Alicante.
 - The man that interviewed me at that time ended up being [one of the *trumpet teachers*](../../crimes/protagonists/vidal-sastre.md#5-dark-thick-curly-haired-deep-set-man).
 - It seems like the porn-gangs have not only infiltrated the school system in Spain, but they've also brushed their processes up and are infiltrating the working world in which *any woman doing a job search* could be targeted and she wouldn't suspect a thing.
 - Here's the recruiter's [replies to me on LinkedIn](../../content/documents/emails/Torus-email-to-recruiter.pdf).